-Once school begins, we practice on Mondays from 3-5 PM, and Thursdays from 6-9 PM.
+Once school begins, we practice on Mondays and Thursdays from 6-9 PM.
 We perform at all Moeller Varsity Football games and participate in 2-3 marching band competitions.
 After marching season there are fewer after-school practices (Wednesdays 3 – 5:30 for concert band, plus optional Jazz or Pep Band practices) so students are able to participate in Winter or Spring sports or other activities.
 We are flexible whenever it’s possible, and so are coaches, we’ve found.
 You CAN do more than one thing in high school.

 What if I play a fall sport?